Building Klue

 TLDR; Built a chrome app that is smart about highlighting your most relevant notes while you browse any website.
 Give Klue a try on the Chrome Web Store.

-I've been a power user for a lot of note-taking apps over the years.
-Joplin, Obsidian, Apple Notes, Notion, OneNote, OneTab, etc — honestly, I lost count.
+I've been a power user of a lot of note-taking apps over the years.
+Joplin, Obsidian, Apple Notes, Notion, OneNote, OneTab.
+Honestly, I lost count.
 The pattern was always the same: save something that feels important, never see it again.
 Or stumble across it six months later with zero memory of why I saved it.

-What bothered me wasn't the apps themselves, they're all well-built.
-It was the moment of friction.
+The apps weren't the problem.
+They're all well-built.
+The problem was the moment of friction.
 I'm deep into a report about UK sub-prime markets, and somewhere in my brain there's a note about 2020 sub-primes I saved months ago.
-But to find it means stopping everything, opening the app, guessing which tag past-me used (was it some generic like #finance? maybe specific like #primes?), scrolling through pages of stuff.
+But finding it means stopping everything, opening the app, guessing which tag past-me used (was it something generic like #finance? maybe specific like #primes?), scrolling through pages of stuff.
 By the time I find it, the connection I was chasing is gone.

-Lately I'd been reading about vector search making this kind of "meaning-based" retrieval actually feasible.
-Transformers.js could run embedding models in the browser for years now.
+I'd been reading about vector search making this kind of "meaning-based" retrieval actually feasible.
+Transformers.js has been able to run embedding models in the browser for a while now.
 And LLMs don't require a PhD to set up anymore with the carnival of APIs out there.
-I wanted to test if I could build something that just worked so I gave myself a weekend to find out.
+I wanted to test if I could build something that just worked, so I gave myself a weekend to find out.

 Breaking Down the Problem